-Study communication at Unitec and you’ll have the chance to meet and work with outstanding practitioners.
-This may be through through student membership of PRINZ, internships at places such as Porter Novelli, Oceania Media, Fresh Concept and Harmoney, at site visits to places and teams where the work is done (from large corporates to community groups and everything in between), at industry networking events, or as you work on projects, sometimes for real clients.
+As a Unitec Communication student you’ll have the chance to meet and work with outstanding practitioners.
+This may be through student membership of PRINZ , internships at places such as Porter Novelli, Oceania Media, Fresh Concept and Harmoney, at site visits, industry networking events, or as you work on projects, sometimes for real clients.

 Unitec’s communication graduates succeed because of these industry connections, and because they know how to apply their knowledge in practical settings.
 It's why they find exciting communication positions in organisations like ANZ, ATEED, Beat Communications, Beca, Brandworld, Conferenz, Easy Social Media, Humm FM, NZ Police (Communications), Pacific Radio News, Panasonic, PPR NZ, SweeneyVesty, TVNZ, Vodafone and Westpac.

 Programmes and study path

 |PROGRAMME||LEVEL||DURATION||CAREER OPTIONS||START DATES|

 |New Zealand Certificate in Study and Career Preparation (Level 4) - Business and Communication||4||Full-time for 16 weeks or part-time options available.||Entry into further study toward a career in media, communication, or business.||February or July|

 |Bachelor of Applied Science (Science Communication)||7||Full-time for three years or part-time options available||Science communications advisor, Science journalist, Science educator, Science media presenter, Documentary maker, Researcher, Science content creator||February or July|

 |Bachelor of Communication (Event Management)||7||Full-time for three years or part-time options available|